Xilinx/kria-dfx-apps/README.md

 # Steps to install firmware on the target

 * Run xmutil listapps to look at the installed firmware on the target.
+You will see the default k26-starter-kits firmware installed.
 ```
 ubuntu@kria:~$ sudo xmutil listapps
                 k26-starter-kits            XRT_FLAT                k26-starter-kits            XRT_FLAT               (0+0)                  0,